VinceNolan999/ms3-my-movie-catalog/README.md

 - Deleted movies to remain on database but removed from users view.
 Admin section to re-instated deleted movies or perma delete.

-- Link in movie cards that can direct a user to a purchase of that movie, potential to earn money via referals.
+- Link in movie cards that can direct a user to a purchase of that movie, potential to earn money via refferals.

 - registration to capture more details from the user, eg, name, address etc.  This will be displayed on the profile page.
 In addition the profile page will have options for the user to update there infomation and/or delete the account.